Home

 And burn in splendor through the mists of time.

-Childe Hassam drew this pastel image in honor of his romance with Thaxter.
-In the pastel, Hassam represents not the bright full moon but the early rising planet Venus.
+Childe Hassam drew this pastel image “The Evening Star,” in honor of his romance with Thaxter.
+In the pastel, Hassam represents not the bright full moon but the early rising of the planet Venus.
 Yet his restrained palette and rapid strokes conjure the verse’s “mists of time,” representing a subliminal space between day and night.

-The image looks a lot like the evening star, Venus, and it is too certainly small to be the moon.
+Many thought the image looks like the moon; however, it is the evening star, Venus.
+The bright spot and reflection are too small to be the moon.
 After all, yes, Venus is the evening and the morning star.
 It is also the name of the Roman goddess of love, beauty, desire and fertility.
 Venus is the counterpart to the Greek goddess Aphrodite and is famously the mother of Aeneas, the ancestor of the Roman people.
 Venus was considered the embodiment of love and sexuality, often depicted alongside her son with the bow and arrow of love, Cupid.